Afro-Brazilians: Origins of Afro-Brazilians

 The Africans brought to Brazil belonged to two major groups: the West African and the Bantu people.
 The West Africans mostly belong to the Yoruba people, who became known as the "nagô".
 The word derives from ànàgó, a term used by the Dahomey to refer to Yoruba-speaking people.
 The Dahomey enslaved and sold a large number of Yoruba people, largely of Oyo heritage.
 Consequently, Yoruba slaves in Brazil were given the label nago as an ethnic marker.
 Slaves descended from the Yoruba are strongly associated with the Candomblé religious tradition.
 Other slaves from the Bight of Benin belonged to the Fon people and other neighboring ethnic groups such as the Ewe, Aja, and Mina.
 Bantu people were mostly brought from present-day Angola and the Congo, most belonging to the Bakongo or Ambundu ethnic groups.
-Bantu slaves were also taken from coastal Mozambique, which were largely Makua people.
+Bantu slaves were also taken from coastal Mozambique, who were largely Makua people.
 They were sent in large scale to Rio de Janeiro, Minas Gerais.
-The Yoruba and other peoples from the Bight of Benin (such as the Fon, Ewe, Aja, and Mina) were sent, as for as Northeastern Brazil, particularly Bahia.
+The Yoruba and other peoples from the Bight of Benin (such as the Fon, Ewe, Aja, and Mina) were sent, as far as Northeastern Brazil, particularly Bahia.

 Gilberto Freyre noted the major differences between enslaved African ethnic groups.
 Some West-African groups, such as Hausa, Fula, Wolof, and Mandinka, were Islamic, spoke Arabic, and many of them could also read and write in this language.
 Muslim slaves were brought from northern Mozambique.
 Freyre noted that many enslaved Africans were better educated than their masters, because many Muslim slaves were literate in Arabic, while many Portuguese Brazilian masters could not read or write in Portuguese.
 Due to their relations with lslamized ethnic groups via the Trans-Saharan Trade and the increased Islamization of Yorubaland in the 19th century, many Yoruba had been converted to Islam.
 Therefore, Yoruba slaves brought to Brazil consisted of both Muslim and non-Muslim traditional practitioners (who were the majority).
 These slaves with a greater Arab and Berber influence were largely sent to Bahia.
 These Muslim slaves, known as Malê in Brazil, produced one of the greatest slave revolts in the Americas, known as the Malê Revolt, when in 1835 they tried to take control of Salvador, until then the largest city of the American continent.

 Despite the large influx of Islamic slaves, most of the slaves in Brazil were brought from the Bantu regions of the Atlantic coast of Africa where today Congo and Angola are located, and also from Mozambique.
 These people lived in tribes, kingdoms or city-states, with distinct cultural and societal attributes which they brought to Brazil, allowing them to survive in Afro-Brazilian culture.
-The Bakongo, for example, had developed agriculture, raised livestock, domesticated animals such as goat, pig, chicken and dog and produced wooden sculptures.
-Some groups from Angola were nomadic and did not know agriculture, while others like the Mbundu (or Ambundu) were very skilled warriors and brought these fighting ability (such as Capoeira) to Brazil which aided them in slave revolts.
+The Bakongo, for example, had developed agriculture, raised livestock, domesticated animals such as goats, pigs, chickens and dogs, and produced wooden sculptures.
+Some groups from Angola were nomadic and did not know agriculture, while others like the Mbundu (or Ambundu) were very skilled warriors and brought their fighting ability (such as Capoeira) to Brazil, which aided them in slave revolts.